VBacchelli/Intelligent-Systems-M/lab1-automated-planning/README.md

 ---

-## 2. Painting Robot
+## 2. Painting Robots

 **Domain definition:**
-A robot moves across a tiled grid and can paint the tile it stands on if it carries the correct color.
+Two robots move across a tiled grid and can paint the tile they stand on with the color they're carrying.
-There are two robot that carry fixed colors.
+The carried color of each robot is fixed.
 A robot can only move to adjacent, unpainted tiles.
 The domain describes:
 - robot location
 - color the robot holds